MokshithKondabattula/Scorely-Flutter/README.md

 ## Scorely - Live Cricket Score App

- Scorely is a Flutter-powered mobile and web app built for cricket lovers, delivering live scores, match info, and upcoming series schedules.
+ Scorely is a Flutter-powered mobile and web app built for cricket lovers, delivering live scores, Cricket News, match info, and upcoming series schedule.

 ## Features

 - Live match scores and status
+- Stay updated with the latest cricket news in an in-app feed.
 - List of upcoming series (ODIs, T20Is, Tests, Domestic Matches)
 - Match details with team names, logos, scores, and status
-- Pull-to-refresh and auto refresh every minute
+- Pull-to-refresh and auto refresh every 10 Seconds
 - Simple and clean UI